 Assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment.
-Assets that are subject to amortisation are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Other non-financial assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.

 An impairment loss is recognised for the amount by which the carrying amount of the assets exceeds its recoverable amount.
 The recoverable amount is the higher of the asset's fair value less costs to sell and the value-in-use.
-For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
+For the purposes of impairment assessment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
 Non-financial assets that suffered impairment are reviewed for possible reversal of impairment at each reporting date.

 An impairment loss is charged to profit or loss immediately.
-A subsequent increase in the recoverable amount of an asset is treated as reversal of the previous impairment loss and is recognised to the extent of the carrying amount of the asset that would have been determined (net of amortisation and depreciation) had no impairment loss been recognised.
+A subsequent increase in the recoverable amount of an asset is treated as a reversal of the previous impairment loss and is recognised to the extent of the carrying amount of the asset that would have been determined (net of amortisation and depreciation) had no impairment loss been recognised.
 The reversal is recognised in profit or loss immediately.